elfein/ef-wotd/README.md

 ## 4. Resources

-- I used the this [Random Lists](https://www.randomlists.com/random-vocabulary-words) website to generate my list of 365 vocabulary words.
+- I used this [Random Lists](https://www.randomlists.com/random-vocabulary-words) website to generate my list of 365 vocabulary words.
 - [This dicussion](https://www.reddit.com/r/reactjs/comments/8fu5td/how_to_get_a_component_to_rerender_when_the_url/) helped me resolve an issue with rerendering my component when moving between previous and next vocabulary words.

 ## 5. Development Considerations